Heel Pain (Plantar Fasciitis) Relief thru Stretching

 Risk factors for plantar fasciitis include those who have excessive pronation (their feet roll inward too much when they walk), the overweight, people with excessively high arches and those with flat feet.
 You're also at risk if you stand, walk or run on hard surfaces, if you've got a tight Achilles tendon, tight calf muscles or you've experienced sudden weight gain.

-If you're dealing with heel pain, there are some things that have been shown to help reduce or even eliminate the pain.
+If you're dealing with heel pain, some things have been shown to help reduce or even eliminate the pain.
 Stretching exercises can help the ligament become more flexible.
 Strengthening exercises help build support for the arch and reduce stress on the ligament.
 Here are some specific suggestions.

 This may seem obvious, but don't do anything that makes the pain worse.
 You might just need to take some time off and rest.
 It's better to spend a few days recuperating rather than weeks or months laid up from a serious injury.